TheQueenofEverything/My_Password_Generator/README.md

 Project description:

-    The project was build from scratch with HTML.
+    The project was build with HTML from previous code I was allowed to modify.
 CSS was used to create the visals of a box/ window with a buttom.
 At last Javascript was added to the HTML document to generate the passwords.

 Project challenges: